Elbrys/bsc_openstack/bsc_openstack_blog.md

 The best part was that I could use an existing blueprint so not only would I not have to install openstack on a bunch of real hardware, but I could also quickly get it bootstrapped from a blueprint in AWS.
 In choosing Ravello I had to tweak the instructions in the links above so that all the pieces worked in the Ravello environment i.e. basically they needed to work behind a NAT firewall.
-So here are those instructions:
+And so here are those instructions:

 * Create a Ravello account here: https://www.ravellosystems.com/ You get 2 weeks free and after that you have to pay for what you use.